 For all the information you need to know about this historic cathedral, click here for the official website.

 Depending on how much you love cathedrals, how many of them you have already seen and how long you intend to pray, you may want to plan on an hour here.
-You can pay an additional three Euros to see the cloisters, we which did not.
+You can pay an additional three Euros to see the cloisters, which we did not.
 Once we saw the interior, we were more content to sit on the terrace and people watch!

 Just outside the main entrance of the cathedral, in the open plaza is the unique Pillory of Porto.
 It is of the manueline style, and I found conflicting information as to whether or not it was built in the medieval times.
-The legend says that medieval criminals were humg from this pillar.
+The legend says that medieval criminals were hung from this pillar.

 Just below the Cathedral's terrace wall, due west of the pillory, is a fountain, the Chafariz da Rua Escura.
-It is also known as the Pelican Fountain (Chafariz do Pelicano) as you can see the figure of a pelican in the center, top of the fountain.
+It is also known as the Pelican Fountain (Chafariz do Pelicano) as you can see the figure of a pelican in the center, on top of the fountain.
 It also has two female figures on each side and the royal coat of arms.
 It was built in the 17th century, but moved to its current location in 1940.

 After the cathedral, we opted to tour the rest of the city on the Hop On Hop Off bus.
 It was the most economical way to see Porto, without walking for many kilometers.
 We were ready to take a break from that!
 Our day in Porto was a glorious respite from walking.